paradigmxyz/how-to-raise-the-gas-limit/README.md

 - Scam / Scheme: known scams, MLM schemes, or other protocols of a similar flavor
 - Other: everything else, including addresses that could not be identified

-Contracts were taken to be non-overlapping.
-A small portion of ERC-20 tokens were categorized under DeFi / DEX instead of the ERC-20 because it is a more specific fit (e.g. Uniswap pools).
+Categories were taken to be non-overlapping.
+A small portion of ERC-20/ERC-721 tokens were categorized under DeFi / DEX instead of the ERC-20 because it is a more specific fit (e.g. Uniswap pools).

 The contracts of each protocol were identified using a variety of sources including:
 - on chain logs